iakunin/great-escape-api-monolith/README.md

 ### Packaging as jar

-To build the final jar and optimize the GreatEscapeBackend application for production, run:
+To build the final jar and optimize the application for production, run:

 ```
 ./gradlew -Pprod clean bootJar
 ```

 To ensure everything worked, run:

 ```
 java -jar build/libs/*.jar
 ```

 Refer to [Using JHipster in production][] for more details.